dd9jn/rfc4880bis/crypto-refresh.md

 If that cipher had other than a 64-bit or 128-bit block size, there might need to be additional documentation describing how the use of CFB mode would be adjusted.
 Similarly, when DSA was expanded from a maximum of 1024-bit public keys to 3072-bit public keys, the revision of FIPS 186 contained enough information itself to allow implementation.
 Changes to this document were made mainly for emphasis.

-### Public-Key Algorithms

-OpenPGP specifies a number of public-key algorithms.
-This specification creates a registry of public-key algorithm identifiers.
-The registry includes the algorithm name, its key sizes and parameters, and a reference to the defining specification.
-The initial values for this registry can be found in {{pubkey-algos}}.
-Adding a new public-key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 #### Elliptic Curve Algorithms